 His specialization is auto-immunity, inflammatory diseases of the GI tract, and optimized health.

 Hanna is a licensed psychotherapist, herbalist, educator, and licensed Heartmath trainer.
 She has been supporting clients on their healing journeys since 2004.

-She is deeply inspired and influenced by the connections between the ancient healing traditions from around the world, integrated with the most cutting edge advances in neuroscience, epigenetics, the gut-brain connection and the healing power of plants.
+She is deeply inspired and influenced by the connections between the ancient healing traditions from around the world, integrated with cutting-edge advances in neuroscience, epigenetics, the gut-brain connection and the healing power of plants.

-She particularly enjoys bringing passion, humor, and inspiration to empower people in take charge of their health to become active architects in the creative unfolding of their lives.
+She particularly enjoys bringing passion, humor, and inspiration to empower people to take charge of their health to become active architects in the creative unfolding of their lives.
 She envisions a future in which herbal education continues to evolve in its ability to embrace the wisdom of many and diverse healing traditions – a future in which the herbal literacy of ‘the people’ is once again restored.

 Director of North American Institute of Medical Herbalism